A story I think is fairly interesting is the progression of internal names I've been through.

 I was born Ryan.
 I think I was about 14 when I first started to identify with another name.
 The story behind it:

 I must've been just starting to develop my own religion as I left the church.
-I think I was coming up with my first serious attempt at a virtue list, with what I inaccurately labeled "Piety" being a thing (I think there's only one other person in the world who remembers that belief).
+I think I was coming up with my first serious attempt at a virtue list, with what I inaccurately labeled "Piety" being a thing.
 I knew I had to convert people to fix the world.
 But there was no one I could argue with - I wasn't nearly ready to reveal what I was thinking to my family, and internet evangelism felt as hollow as it was ineffective.
 The thought of going door-to-door crossed my mind, but I knew I was far too inept at conversation for that to be a good idea, putting aside that I wouldn't be brave enough for years.
 So I decided I would write a note, wait until night and tape it to a neighbor's porch.

 Yes, I did that.